 - 1. Road improvements should be suitably planned in a manner that avoids identified, above ground, cultural heritage resources; - 2.
-Wherever possible, historic roadscapes should be maintained through the use of landscaping with historic plant materials for berms or vegetative screens, and hedge rows should be preserved where extant; and - 3.
-When detailed road improvements plans are complete, specific impacts of the undertaking should be identified and appropriate mitigation measures developed, including, but not limited to, requirements for heritage impact assessments, documentation reports, and/or implementation of buffering strategies.
+Wherever possible, historic roadscapes should be maintained through the use of landscaping with historic plant materials for berms or vegetative screens, and identified tree and fence lines, as well as hedge rows should be preserved where extant; and - 3.
+When detailed road improvements plans are complete, specific impacts of the undertaking should be identified and appropriate mitigation measures developed, including, but not limited to, requirements for heritage impact assessments, documentation reports, and/or buffering strategies.